NicklasVraa/Animated_SVGs/readme.md

 # Animated Vector Graphics
 Everyone likes SVGs.
 They're compact and infinitely scalable.
-Did you know, that you can animate them and even make them interactive, using a JavaScript library called GSAP?
-Well, you can, and it's easy.
+In fact, they can be animated and interactive using a JavaScript library called GSAP.
 The code can even be written inside the SVG-file itself.

 Simply create the svg in inkscape, illustrator, or other vector-drawing software.
 Open the file in a text-editor and add your code.